Get an access token and make a request

 /authorize endpoint.
 Only the Org Authorization Server can mint access tokens that contain Okta API scopes.

-For testing purposes, we recommend that you use the Implicit grant flow.
-Using the Implicit grant flow streamlines authentication for testing by returning a token without introducing any additional steps.
-In a production environment, we recommend that you always use the Authorization Code grant flow.
-See Implement the Authorization Code Flow for more information on this grant type.
+We recommend that you always use the Authorization Code grant flow.
+See Implement the Authorization Code Flow for details on this grant type.

-Note: If this is your first time working with the Okta APIs, read Get Started with the Okta REST APIs first.
+Note: If this is your first time working with the Okta APIs, read Get Started with the Okta REST APIs (opens new window) first.

 In Postman, select the request that you want to make, such as a